heyframe/heyframe/src/Core/DevOps/Resources/generated/custom-endpoint-script-services-reference.md

         ```
 ### render()

-* The `render()` method allows you to render a twig view with the parameters you provide and create a StorefrontResponse.
+* The `render()` method allows you to render a twig view with the parameters you provide and create a FrontendResponse.

     Note that the `render()` method will throw an exception if it is called from outside a `ChannelContext` (e.g. from an `/api` route)
-	or if the Storefront-bundle is not installed.
+	or if the Frontend-bundle is not installed.
 * **Returns** [`HeyFrame\Core\Framework\Script\Api\ScriptResponse`](https://github.com/heyframe/heyframe/blob/trunk/src/Core/Framework/Script/Api/ScriptResponse.php)

     The created response object with the rendered template as content, remember to assign it to the hook with `hook.setResponse()`.
 * **Arguments:**
-    * *`string`* **view**: The name of the twig template you want to render e.g. `@Storefront/storefront/page/content/detail.html.twig`
+    * *`string`* **view**: The name of the twig template you want to render e.g. `@Frontend/frontend/page/content/detail.html.twig`
     * *`array`* **parameters**: The parameters you want to pass to the template, ensure that you pass the `page` parameter from the hook to the templates.

         Default: `array (